 The grid is not a curated list.
 It is a vibe.

 Half the names on that chart are typos.
 Grammrrly.
 Tabni.
 Snork.
 Codegeex.
 Jotson.
 Showwave.
 N8h.
-Sora appears twice.
-Calendy is listed beside Calendly like they are different things.
-Deckplot shows up under three different categories.
-This was not researched.
-It was either AI-generated or scraped from somewhere and never fact-checked.
-The reason it gets ten thousand upvotes on Reddit is the visual density, not the accuracy.
+Sora shows up twice.
+Calendy is listed next to Calendly like they are two things.
+Deckplot shows up under three groups.
+This was not checked.
+It was made by AI or copied from somewhere and never fixed.
+The reason it gets ten thousand upvotes on Reddit is the visual noise.
+Not the facts.

 That alone is the tell.
-If the chart were curated by somebody who used these tools, the names would be right.
+If the chart were made by someone who used these tools, the names would be right.
 They are not.
-So it is not a recommendation engine.
+So it is not a guide.
 It is a feeling.
-The feeling is "look at how much there is, you should be doing more, here is everything, where do I start, do I have FOMO yet, yes I have FOMO."
+The feeling is "look at how much there is, you should be doing more, here is all of it, where do I start, do I have FOMO yet, yes I have FOMO."

-Then somebody small-business-shaped looks at it and thinks they need to be doing 80 things.
-They are already doing one thing.
-The one thing is running their actual business.
-The 80 things are not the business.
+Then a small business owner looks at it.
+They think they need to be doing eighty things.
+They are doing one thing.
+The one thing is running their business.
+The eighty things are not the business.

 What the grid is actually selling

 Every one of those tools is a SaaS subscription.
-Every one of those subscriptions is between fifteen and eighty dollars a month.
-Most of them have a free tier that converts you in 14 days.
-If you act on this grid the way it wants you to, here is what next year looks like:
+Every one costs between fifteen and eighty dollars a month.
+Most of them have a free tier that converts you in fourteen days.
+If you act on this grid the way it wants you to, here is what next year looks like.

 Three writing tools you used twice.
 Two scheduling tools fighting each other for your calendar.
 A meeting transcription service for a meeting type you have once a month.
 An image generator you forgot to cancel.
 A workflow automator that handles one Zap.
 A graphic design tool that crashes on your laptop.
 Two presentation makers.
 Spreadsheet AI you tried once.
-Sometime in April you do the math and realize you are paying $3,200 a year for software you barely use, and the work you actually wanted help with, the email triage and the follow-ups and the new-client onboarding and the invoice chasing, is still on your plate.
+Sometime in April you do the math.
+You are paying three thousand two hundred dollars a year for software you barely use.
+The work you wanted help with is still on your plate.
+The email triage.
+The follow-ups.
+The new-client onboarding.
+The invoice chasing.

 This is the world the grid is selling.
 Not productivity.
 Subscription density.